julelang/jule/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <pre>
-$ xxc version
+$ jule version
-// Output of "xxc version" command
+// Output of "jule version" command
 </pre>

 ### Does this issue reproduce with the latest release?